Should anti-perspirants bear warning labels?

 Compounds like aluminium chloride, aluminium chlorohydrate complexes, and aluminium zirconium complexes, which are common active ingredientsexternal link in underarm deodorants, work by forming a physical barrier that temporarily ‘plugs’ sweat ducts, reducing moisture and bacterial growth.

 Most of the arguments defending the use of aluminium salts point to the fact that there is little evidence that a significant amount of aluminium is absorbed by the skin, and any that is absorbed is typically much less than the amount we take into our bodies every day via food, water, soil and air.
-According to the US Centers for Disease Control, the average American adult consumes 7-9 mg of aluminium per day via food alone.
+According to the US Centers for Disease Control, the average American adult consumes 7-9 mg of aluminium per day via food alone.end of infobox

 Cancer scare